 We support up to 100 simultaneous conversation groups with up to 15 people in each group.

-The platform currently supports English, Chinese, Cantonese, French, Japanese, Norwegian and Spanish.
+The platform currently supports over 25 major languages including English, Chinese, Arabic, French, Japanese, Norwegian, and Spanish.
 More support can be added on request.

 The platform is under active development.
-We support features such as closed captioning, screen sharing, question development, and agenda building tools.
+We support features such as closed captioning, question development, and agenda building tools.

 The convener can choose from a range of configurations that suit their needs.
 For example, you can choose to only support audio, set the speaking times, and so on.